 - Are supervisors provided with sexual harassment training every two years?
 (If employer has 50 or more employees, supervisors are legally required to have a two-hour harassment prevention training that complies with California law).

-- Are there steps in place to provide nonsupervisory employees with 1 hour sexual harassment prevention training by January 1, 2021 and once every 2 years thereafter? (required for employers with 5 or more employees)
+- Are there steps in place to provide nonsupervisory employees with 1 hour sexual harassment prevention training and once every 2 years thereafter? (required for employers with 5 or more employees)

 - Are supervisors and managers discussing the company’s open-door policy to employees at routine meetings with employees?
 Is this being documented?